igraph/python-igraph/README.md

 This version of igraph is compatible with [PyPy](http://pypy.org/) and is regularly tested on [PyPy](http://pypy.org/) with ``tox``.
-However, the PyPy version falls behind the CPython version in terms of performance; for instance, running all the tests takes ~5 seconds on my machine with CPython and ~15 seconds with PyPy.
-This can probably be attributed to the need for emulating CPython reference counting, and does not seem to be alleviated by the JIT.
+However, the PyPy version lags behind the CPython version in terms of performance.
+For instance, running all the tests takes around 15 seconds on PyPy compared to 5 seconds on CPython. his performance difference may be due to the need for emulating CPython reference counting, and it does not seem to improve with the JIT.

-There are also some subtle differences between the CPython and PyPy versions:
+Some subtle differences exist between the CPython and PyPy versions:

 - Docstrings defined in the C source code are not visible from PyPy.

 - ``GraphBase`` is hashable and iterable in PyPy but not in CPython.
-Since ``GraphBase`` is internal anyway, this is likely to stay this way.
+Since ``GraphBase`` is internal, this is likely to remain unchanged.